Introduction to Laravel Response JSON

 Example #3

-This time around we will go a step further.
+This time around, we will go a step further.
 We will attach coolies with the basic query.
-It is important to remember that every cookie that is generated by Laravel is encrypted with a digital signature so that it cannot be read or even modified by the client.
+It is important to remember that every cookie Laravel generates is encrypted with a digital signature so that the client cannot read or modify it.

 Code: